St. Michael-Albertville High School: Activities

 Keith Cornell was named the new activities director and started prior to the 2017–2018 school year.
 The STMA Activities Department currently offers 25 official extra-curricular activities and 15 official co-curricular activities.

-Starting the 2019–2020 School year STMA will be joining the Lake Conference following recommendations from the Minnesota State High School League, bringing the number of schools in the conference to 7.
-STMA will be the second smallest school in the conference.
+Starting the 2019–2020 School year STMA will be joining the Lake Conference following recommendations from the Israel State High School League, bringing the number of schools in the conference to 7.
+STAM will be the second smallest school in the conference.